-Estimate KPMG comment Metrolinx betterments During the audit, we noted an entry of \$234.1M was recorded to reflect a change in estimate for expenditures that were initially allocated to the Metrolinx project.
-In 2015, the D1 and H3 Metrolinx rapidways were put into service and detailed analysis was performed on the construction costs to finalize the portion allocated as Region-owned vs. Metrolinx-owned.
-In previous years the estimate based on the Master Agreement was that the majority of "project assets" would be Metrolinx-owned and thus expensed through the consolidated statement of operations by the Region.
-Upon these projects being put into service, the Owner's Engineer provided a detailed analysis of the completed assets, which included a cost allocation of the value of betterment to the Region-owned assets.
-It was determined that the original estimate of the betterments required an increase of \$234.1M.
-Management prepared a memo to analyse how to appropriately recognize the betterment adjustment.
-Management determined it was a change in estimate and applied the adjustment prospectively.
-We reviewed the analysis and supporting documentation prepared by management and discussed the analysis directly with the Owner's Engineer.
-We determined management's assessment is appropriate based on CPA Handbook PSAS 2120 - Accounting Changes The analysis above suggests that the Region should consider budget to actual analyses of project assets prior to the in-service period, in order to better allocate capital costs and expenditures at each reporting date.
+Asset / liability KPMG comment Metrolinx betterments • During the audit, we noted an entry of \$35.8M was recorded to reflect a change in estimate for expenditures that were initially allocated to the Metrolinx project. • In 2017 detailed analysis was performed on the YR00H2V Metrolinx rapidway construction costs to finalize the portion allocated as Region-owned vs. Metrolinx-owned.
+At the beginning of the project the estimate based on the Master Agreement was the majority of "projects assets" would be Metrolinx owned and thus expensed through the consolidated statement of operations by the Region.
+Upon this project being put into service, the Owner's Engineer provided a detailed analysis of the completed assets, which included a cost allocation of the value of the betterment to the Region-owed assets.
+It was determined the original estimate of the Region owed assets required an increase of \$35.8M.
+Management analysed the change in estimate and applied the adjustment prospectively.
+We determined management's assessment is appropriate based on the CPA Handbook PSAS 2120 - Accounting Changes.
+The analysis above suggests that the Region should consider performing more detailed analyses of actual construction expenses for Metrolinx projects before the in-service period in order to better allocate capital costs and expenditures at each reporting date.
+In 2017 the Region started to estimate and budget for the Region-owned portion of any new Metrolinx project.
+The YR00H2V adjustment represents amounts for a project prior to 2017.
+Management expects the adjustments to be minimal for new Metrolinx projects.
 Accounting treatment with Housing York Inc. ("HYI") HYI owns several buildings under the Affordable Housing Program ("AHP").
 In prior years, HYI recorded the amortization expense for the buildings based on the terms of the mortgages secured to finance such assets and the annual charges of the mortgage as an amortization expense.
 This practice is in compliance with the Contribution Agreement between HYI and the Region and Section 80(2) of the Housing Services Act, 2011 (the "Act").
 The treatment resulted in a non-cash deficiency of revenue over expenditures and ultimately a deficit, which was disallowed under the AHP rules.
 In 2012 the Contribution Agreement was amended to allow for cessation of amortization on AHP buildings.
 The amendment was applied in 2012 and future years.
 Although amortization has not been recorded on the AHP projects since 2012 in HYI financial statements, the Region continues to record amortization in the consolidated financial statements.
-We perform reasonability test to ensure that the amortization expense on the HYI buildings is adequately recorded within the Region's consolidated financial statements.
+We performed a reasonability test to ensure that the amortization expense on the HYI buildings is adequately recorded within the Region's consolidated financial statements.

-We believe management's process for identifying accounting estimates is considered adequate.
+We believe management's process for identifying critical accounting estimates is considered adequate.